PCI-DSS compliance

 Ensuring secure transactions isn't just about compliance with industry standards; it's about the responsibility towards your customers and their sensitive data.
 When it comes to PCI-DSS compliance, here are some best practices that every merchant should follow:

-3. Don't store unnecessary data: Never store sensitive credit card data such as the full credit card number or the verification value (CVV/CVC).
-While you are permitted to store the first six and last four digits of the credit card number, any unnecessary cardholder data (like billing address, expiration date, etc.) should not be stored if it's not required.
+- Don't store unnecessary data: Never store sensitive credit card data such as the full credit card number (if you can avoid it) or the verification value (CVV/CVC).
+While you are permitted to store and display the first six and last four digits of the credit card number, any unnecessary cardholder data (like billing address, expiration date, etc.) should not be stored if it's not required.
+It is against PCI compliance to store the CVV code.

 By following these best practices, you're not only complying with PCI-DSS standards but also creating a secure environment that builds trust with your customers.
 Remember that compliance is not a one-time activity, but a continuous effort to protect your customers' data.